TheAgilityCollective/DNA/_docs/index.md

 What is this?
 =============

 This site describes our operating model.
 It describes how we work and why.
-This operating model is based on the crisp DNA forked on github and [open-source](http://en.wikipedia.org/wiki/Open_source).
+This operating model is based on the [open-source](http://en.wikipedia.org/wiki/Open_source) Crisp DNA forked on github.

-This document

-[The Agility Collective](http://theagilitycollective.com) is a consulting company based operating in Australia and New Zealand.
+[The Agility Collective](http://theagilitycollective.com) is a consulting company operating in Australia and New Zealand.
 We aren't a very typical consulting company.
 For example:

 -   None of the consultants are actually employed by {{ site.company_name }}.
 -   We have no managers, or even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).